 Having a complete drawing as a base I could apply some light watercolor washes as the final touch.

 Normal plastic and rubber erasers will be available everywhere.

-I like to take a Tombo-Mono eraser pen for erasing fine lines and a Jakar battery eraser with plenty of spare eraser nibs.
+I like to take a Tombo Mono Eraser Pen (affiliate) for erasing fine lines and a Jakar Battery Eraser (affiliate) with plenty of spare eraser nibs.
 That said it’s not a tragedy if you have to make do with a school eraser.
 If you need to rub out a sharp line, slice a wedge off a hard eraser and use that.

 Painting and Traveling With Art Supplies